Michael P. Strager, Ph.D.

 GIS Analyst, Edgewater Technologies, Lamar, PA

-My primary research interests are in using appropriate spatial and decision analysis techniques to aid in the analysis and management of natural resources.
+My primary research interests are in using appropriate spatial and decision analysis techniques to aid in the management of natural resources.
 Because sustainable solutions require the integration of the environment, economics, social issues, and spatial location, it is imperative that each be represented in the decision making process.
 I have focused much of my research on providing spatial decision support to aid in prioritizing areas, evaluating alternatives and examining trade-offs when managing natural resources.

 Current Water Resource Projects: